FIRE IN THE CRUCIBLE

 From Chris Wayan's journal 1996/11/5

-I've been reading FIRE IN THE CRUCIBLE by John Briggs.
-He claims any genius mentally organizes the world in a way that's at odds with society's assumptions.
+I've been reading Fire in the Crucible by John Briggs.
+He claims any geniuses mentally organize the world in ways at odds with society's assumptions.
 His example of these "themata" or underlying approaches are pretty specific--as soon as he describes Einstein's and Virginia Woolf's, they ring true.

 Einstein's childhood wonder at a compass pointing north led to a faith in an underlying, unifying force; continuity not discontinuity; universality.
 Not as bland as it sounds--he sacrificed reputation and friends to fight quantum theory's discontinuities, and fifty years after his death, even his cosmological constant is starting to look very real...

 Woolf's earliest memory was of hearing surf as curtains flutter in a room, making similar waves of light.
 Her prose is full of waves, not just washes of sound and rhythm (though I noticed that, reading her essays), but waves of mood and subject too.
 Orlando washes into the future, now slow, now whoosh.
 The first snip of Virginia Woolf I ever read was a sudden rushing fantasy of being a dinosaur--it had this same wave-swept quality--timesurfing!
 Just a quick ride, then you're cast on the reality beach again...

 Briggs gives other examples--like Nikola Tesla's many inventions relying on resonance, harmonics, catching and riding a friendly carrier wave.

 So I start stalking my own themata.
 Briggs says they're usually embodied in early transcendent experiences.
 A couple immediately come to mind: